afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 	- Use only sets to solve this problem.
 	- Which solution would you prefer?

+2. [todo: needs more polishing] Implement a Python program that collects book information.
+The program starts with three options: entering new book, searching a book, exit.
+	- Entering new book: The program will ask to enter: book title, book author, publisher, publication date.
+	- Searching a book: The user enters a term and the program must search the term within titles, authors and publishers and report the existence of such a book with the requested term.
+	- Exist: The program must print all the collected books before exiting.
+	- What structure do you define to store the information?
+Disucss about your structure with your group mate and/or teacher.

+2. In an application a valid password must be a combination of digits, uppercase and lowercase letters and only four symbols `* @ ! ?` .
+The length of the password must not be less than 8 characters and must not be more than 20 characters.
+In case the password is not valid, the user can try maximum three times until its is validated.
+Implement a Python program that asks the password of the user and checks if it is a valid password.
+	- Use sets and set operations to solve this problem.

+3. [todo: reshape it for a programming problem.]
+A group of 40 students were interviewed if they like tennis (T) and football (F).
+The number liking both tennis and football was three times the number liking only tennis.
+Adding 3 to the number of liking only tennis and doubling the answer equals the number of people liking only football.
+Four students said they don’t like any sport at all.
+Implement a program such that [todo: find some features for intersection, union, etc]

+4. [todo: reshape the question for a programming problem statement] One year 37 students sat an examination in physics (P), 48 sat chemistry (C), and 45 sat biology (B).
+15 students sat physics and chemistry, 13 sat chemistry and biology, 7 sat physics and biology.
+5 students sat all three examinations. [idea: load list of students and at the end report number of students.]

-2. Morse Code Translator: Morse code is an encoding scheme that uses dashes and dots to represent numbers and letters.
+3. Morse Code Translator: Morse code is an encoding scheme that uses dashes and dots to represent numbers and letters.
 Implement a program that uses a dictionary to store the mapping from letters and numbers to Morse code.
 Your program should read a message from the user.
 Then it should translate each character in the message to its mapping code.
 	- Put a space between translated character.
 Example: `Hello` is translated into ....&nbsp;.&nbsp;.-..&nbsp;.-..&nbsp;---
 	- Put a 4 spaces when there is a space in the original message.
 Example: `Hello World` is translated into ....&nbsp;.&nbsp;.-..&nbsp;.-..&nbsp;---&nbsp;&nbsp;&nbsp;&nbsp;.--&nbsp;---&nbsp;.-.&nbsp;.-..&nbsp;-...